foliant-docs/foliantcontrib.init/README.md

 ```

 You can use the git repository as a template.
 In this case, you must specify the url of the repository.
-Create project from a custom template:
+Create project from a custom local template:

 ```shell
 $ foliant init --template /path/to/custom/template